Tom Cruise Jack Reacher: wtf or acceptable second slot at weekend box office?

 As discussed in two previous Alt Film Guide posts about Jack Reacher, a number of pundits made fun of Tom Cruise having the gall to play Jack Reacher, affirming that Cruise's height would have a negative impact on Jack Reacher's box office prospects.
 If the Cruise / McQuarrie collaboration fails to reach even $17-$18 million, they can say they were right.
 But they weren't – and wouldn't be.

-If the $60m-budgeted Jack Reacher doesn’t become at least a moderate box office success in North America — and for now it does look like it will become one — that’ll be chiefly because of the adult-oriented thriller’s mediocre reviews: Jack Reacher has a poor 41 percent approval rating and 5.5/10 average among Rotten Tomatoes’ top critics.
-Additionally, whether 5’7" or 7’7", the Scientologist Tom Cruise is still struggling to restore his image following a barrage of relentlessly vicious attacks in the American media in the last six years or so.
-(Check out the "negative box office effect" of "height-challenged" performers Taylor Lautner, Peter O’Toole, and — possibly — Robert Pattinson.)
+If the $60 million-budgeted Jack Reacher doesn't become at least a moderate box office success in North America – and for now it does look like it will become one – that'll be chiefly because of the adult-oriented thriller's mediocre reviews: Jack Reacher has a poor 41 percent approval rating and 5.5/10 average among Rotten Tomatoes' top critics.
+Additionally, whether 5'7" or 7'7", the Scientologist Tom Cruise is still struggling to restore his image following a barrage of relentlessly vicious attacks in the American media in the last six years or so.
+(Check out the "negative box office effect" of "height-challenged" performers Taylor Lautner, Peter O'Toole, and – possibly – Robert Pattinson.)